 If you are a new patient, you can get a myD-H activation code during your next appointment with your provider, or you can request a code at myD-H.org.

-If you have any difficulty getting an activation code, please contact Health Information Services.
+If you have any difficulty getting an activation or access code, please contact Health Information Services.

 Your activation code is not your myD-H identity or password.
-You will use your code only once to log in to myD-H for the first time.
-This code will expire after the first time you use it, or after 45 days if it has not been used.
+You will use your activation code only once to log in to myD-H for the first time.
+This code will expire after the first time you use it, or after 45 days since its creation.
 When you log in to myD-H for the first time, you will need to select an email and create a password.